Master of Social Work (MSW) Programs in Arizona - Campus and Online

 Traditional Online MSW Programs in Arizona

-The Northern Arizona University (NAU) program is a two-year online Advanced Generalist MSW program with 225 hours allotted for field education during each of the program’s four semesters for a total of 900 hours of fieldwork.
-Students in the program receive training in clinical social work, including direct practice with children, adolescents, adults, and aging populations, as well as in community-based macro practice social work.
-In addition, students can choose two courses from among five behavioral science cognates to round out their graduate training.
-These cognates include: Applied Indigenous Studies; Disability Studies; Justice Studies; Political Science; and Education, including special education, autism spectrum disorders, and positive behavior support.
+The Northern Arizona University (NAU) program is a two-year, 60-credit online Advanced Generalist MSW program with 225 hours allotted for field education during each of the program’s four semesters for a total of 900 hours of fieldwork.
+In their first year, students take foundational courses in social policy, social services, social work research, human development and behavior, and social work principles at the micro, mezzo, and macro levels.
+In their second year, students engage in coursework that covers mental health assessments and treatments for individuals across the lifespan, organizational leadership in social work, and program development, evaluation, and improvement.
+Through their courses, students in the program receive training in clinical social work, including direct practice with children, adolescents, adults, and aging populations, as well as in community-based macro practice social work.

 Advanced Standing MSW Programs in Arizona

 Both of the public universities in Arizona that offer MSW programs have designated advanced standing tracks for eligible students.
 As noted previously, to qualify for an advanced standing MSW program, an applicant must hold a BSW degree from an undergraduate social work program accredited by the CSWE.
 Arizona State University (ASU) has a campus-based Advanced Standing MSW program that it offers at its West Campus in Phoenix and its ASU@YUMA campus.
-NAU offers its online MSW program with an advanced standing track that allows qualified students to earn their degree in one year rather than the two years required for the traditional program.
+In addition, ASU has an online advanced standing MSW program with an Advanced Generalist Practice concentration.
+Meanwhile, NAU offers both an online and a campus-based MSW with an Advanced Generalist concentration at its Flagstaff campus location.

 Campus